Equality-7-2521/vaterstakepool/README.md

   Backups should be transferred off-site.
 If using binary backups, do a test restore.
 For .sql files, verify visually.

-- A monitoring system with alerting should be pointed at dcrstakepool and tested/verified to be operating properly.
+- A monitoring system with alerting should be pointed at vaterstakepool and tested/verified to be operating properly.
 There is a hidden /status page which throws 500 if the RPC client is shutdown.
 If your monitoring system supports it, add additional points of verification such as: checking that the